dragonfly-science/dragonfly-website/content/publications/pierre_novel_2015.md

 fur seal (*Arctocephalus forsteri*) were recorded.

-There was considerable variation in longline sink rates amongst the experimental weighting approaches tested and the sets using skippers’ normal gear setups.
+There was considerable variation in longline sink rates amongst the experimental weighting approaches tested and the sets using skippers' normal gear setups.
 To depths of 7 m, safe leads sank slightly faster, on average, than normal gear.
 Beyond 7 m, average sink rates of gear carrying safe leads and normal gear were extremely similar.
 Below 2 m depth, gear